curlydoodle/portfolio/README.md

 ## Run It Locally

-Remove or change CNAME file with your domain adress then run these commands:
+Remove or change CNAME file with your domain adress then run commands down below.

 ```bash
  npm install # or yarn